 Back to school and thinking about homework for K-2 public school parents and teachers is on my mind.
 Back to homework is rarely without issues.
 I have previously written about this topic, but it is really a big issue for parents and teachers so worth discussing again.

 As a public school teacher, parents, and even children would ask for various options for this issue.
 What is best?
 I will discuss each philosophy here, and try to give some perspective.
-Experts actually have no definitive agreement or research on weather or not homework has long term benefits.
-There are ongoing debates its effectiveness.
+Experts actually have no definitive agreement or research on whether or not homework has long-term benefits.
+There are ongoing debates about its effectiveness.